Kong/terraform-provider-konnect/docs/resources/gateway_partial.md

 Optional:

 - `cloud_authentication` (Attributes) Cloud auth related configs for connecting to a Cloud Provider's Redis instance. (see [below for nested schema](#nestedatt--vectordb--config--redis--cloud_authentication))
 - `cluster_max_redirections` (Number) Maximum retry attempts for redirection.
-Default: 5
 - `cluster_nodes` (Attributes List) Cluster addresses to use for Redis connections when the `redis` strategy is defined.
 Defining this field implies using a Redis Cluster.
 The minimum length of the array is 1 element. (see [below for nested schema](#nestedatt--vectordb--config--redis--cluster_nodes))
 - `connect_timeout` (Number) An integer representing a timeout in milliseconds.
 Must be between 0 and 2^31-2.
-Default: 2000
 - `connection_is_proxied` (Boolean) If the connection to Redis is proxied (e.g. Envoy), set it `true`.
 Set the `host` and `port` to point to the proxy address.
-Default: false
-- `database` (Number) Database to use for the Redis connection when using the `redis` strategy.
-Default: 0
+- `database` (Number) Database to use for the Redis connection when using the `redis` strategy
 - `host` (String) A string representing a host name, such as example.com.
-Default: "127.0.0.1"
 - `keepalive_backlog` (Number) Limits the total number of opened connections for a pool.
 If the connection pool is full, connection queues above the limit go into the backlog queue.
 If the backlog queue is full, subsequent connect operations fail and return `nil`.
 Queued operations (subject to set timeouts) resume once the number of connections in the pool is less than `keepalive_pool_size`.
 If latency is high or throughput is low, try increasing this value.
 Empirically, this value is larger than `keepalive_pool_size`.
 - `keepalive_pool_size` (Number) The size limit for every cosocket connection pool associated with every remote server, per worker process.
 If neither `keepalive_pool_size` nor `keepalive_backlog` is specified, no pool is created.
 If `keepalive_pool_size` isn't specified but `keepalive_backlog` is specified, then the pool uses the default value.
 Try to increase (e.g. 512) this value if latency is high or throughput is low.
-Default: 256
 - `password` (String) Password to use for Redis connections.
 If undefined, no AUTH commands are sent to Redis.
 - `port` (Number) An integer representing a port number between 0 and 65535, inclusive.
-Default: 6379
 - `read_timeout` (Number) An integer representing a timeout in milliseconds.
 Must be between 0 and 2^31-2.
-Default: 2000
 - `send_timeout` (Number) An integer representing a timeout in milliseconds.
 Must be between 0 and 2^31-2.
-Default: 2000
 - `sentinel_master` (String) Sentinel master to use for Redis connections.
 Defining this value implies using Redis Sentinel.
 - `sentinel_nodes` (Attributes List) Sentinel node addresses to use for Redis connections when the `redis` strategy is defined.
 Defining this field implies using a Redis Sentinel.
 The minimum length of the array is 1 element. (see [below for nested schema](#nestedatt--vectordb--config--redis--sentinel_nodes))
 - `sentinel_password` (String) Sentinel password to authenticate with a Redis Sentinel instance.
 If undefined, no AUTH commands are sent to Redis Sentinels.
 - `sentinel_role` (String) Sentinel role to use for Redis connections when the `redis` strategy is defined.
 Defining this value implies using Redis Sentinel. possible known values include one of ["any", "master", "slave"]
 - `sentinel_username` (String) Sentinel username to authenticate with a Redis Sentinel instance.
 If undefined, ACL authentication won't be performed.
 This requires Redis v6.2.0+.
 - `server_name` (String) A string representing an SNI (server name indication) value for TLS.
 - `ssl` (Boolean) If set to true, uses SSL to connect to Redis.
-Default: false
 - `ssl_verify` (Boolean) If set to true, verifies the validity of the server SSL certificate.
 If setting this parameter, also configure `lua_ssl_trusted_certificate` in `kong.conf` to specify the CA (or server) certificate used by your Redis server.
 You may also need to configure `lua_ssl_verify_depth` accordingly.
-Default: false
 - `username` (String) Username to use for Redis connections.
 If undefined, ACL authentication won't be performed.
 This requires Redis v6.0.0+.
 To be compatible with Redis v5.x.y, you can set it to `default`.

 <a id="nestedatt--vectordb--config--redis--cloud_authentication"></a>